0xdod/todotask/README.md

 To test the program locally, make sure you have Go installed on your machine and PostgreSQL database server.
 - clone this repo
 - from the terminal, run `go build` in the root directory
+- make sure you have postgres running locally and you have set up the database
 - execute the built binary and test it using curl or your favorite API testing tool.

+Make sure to set appropriate env variables for the database connection to be made successfully, check the `.env.example` file for the required variables